 To understand the various items generally carried in your hand-carry bags, apart from a change of clothes, we’ve got a few tips to help de-mystify the whole process.

 Economy Traveller is monitoring the latest restrictions on the carrying of electronic devices (including cameras) larger than a average sized mobile phone.
-This information will be updated as the position becomes clearer.
+This information will be updated as and when there are announced changes.

 What is a LAG Bag?